Dude (2025 film): Theatrical

 Dude was released theatrically on 17 October 2025, during Diwali, and clashing with Bison Kaalamaadan and Diesel.

 Distribution

 Romeo Pictures initially acquired the rights for Tamil Nadu, but stepped out of the project due to unknown reasons.
 AGS Entertainment later acquired the theatrical rights, marking their third collaboration with Pradeep after Love Today (2022) and Dragon (2025).
 The overseas distribution rights were bought by Prathyangira Cinemas.
+Malik Streams Corporation distributed the film in Malaysia.
+York Cinemas handled the film's distribution in Canada.

 Home media

 The post-theatrical streaming rights were reportedly acquired by Netflix for ₹25 crore and satellite rights were purchased by Zee Tamil and Zee Thirai.
 The film began streaming on Netflix from 14 November 2025.